RaysceneNS/rayscenens.github.io/_posts/2019-11-07-Howto-implement-queueCollector-Azure-Function-App.md

 ---
+title: "How to implement the Queue Collector within an Azure function"
 tags: [Azure]
 ---

-# How to implement the Queue Collector within an Azure function

-Here is a quick note to my future self.

 Whilst working with Azure functions you may come across a situation where you need to return multiple items to a queue, it isn't immediately obvious how to do that.
 Placing a message on the queue from within an
-Azure Function typically involves placing the `[return: Queue("function2Queue")]` attribute on the main function body.
+Azure Function typically involves placing the attribute `[return: Queue("function2Queue")]` on the main function body.
 But to add many messages you must add a parameter decorated with `[Queue("function1Queue")] ICollector<__type__>` to the definition of the Run method.

-This example creates an Http Triggered function that places multiple messages on a queue to be processed by the second function:
+The example below creates an HTTP Triggered function that places multiple messages on a queue to be processed by the second function:

 ``` c#